ashwijarai/NYCSchool-main/README.md

         ○ Network layer - APIs
 ● Packages - Swift Package Manager
 ● Added SwiftLint script in build phases...
-        ○ Using this Project will always follow the clean code standard...
+        ○ Using this Project will always follow the clean code standard

 ## Offline Support